Sinoeng/ChatApi/README.md

 4. To shut it down, run `docker-compose down`.
 4.1 If you ran the tests as well, run `docker-compose --profile test down` instead.

+There is a default admin user called bob_admin with password bob.